Perspective | Renée Fleming and Vanessa Williams sang at the Kennedy Center. And it turned the electricity back on.

-The stars were in luscious voice for “A Time to Sing,” an hour-long cabaret with six-piece band during which the operatic soprano and actress-singer performed an eclectic program including songs by Sting, Stephen Sondheim, Benjamin Britten and Joni Mitchell.
+The stars were in luscious voice for “A Time to Sing,” an hour-long cabaret with a six-piece band during which the operatic soprano and actress-singer performed an eclectic program including songs by Sting, Stephen Sondheim, Benjamin Britten and Joni Mitchell.
 The production was live-streamed on the Kennedy Center’s On Stage platform.
-But the real breakthrough was a dimension that would not have been worth mentioning half a year ago: it was staged before a live audience.
+But the real breakthrough was a dimension that would not have been worth mentioning half a year ago: It was staged before a live audience.

 Granted, the invited crowd would barely have filled a midsize college class: 42 guests, masked and seated socially distanced on the Opera House stage, having entered through the loading doors after temperature checks.
-The performers and musicians — subjected to daily testing for covid-19 during a week of rehearsals — appeared on a platform situated between the spectators and the cavernous, otherwise empty auditorium.
+The performers and musicians — subjected to daily testing for the coronavirus during a week of rehearsals — appeared on a platform situated between the spectators and the cavernous, otherwise empty auditorium.

-With so many stages across the country idled indefinitely by fears of spreading the novel coronavirus, this production felt miraculous.
+With so many stages across the country idled indefinitely by fears of spreading the virus, this production felt miraculous.
 What made it possible, officials said in interviews before the event, was the size and configuration of the Opera House: its high-quality ventilation; the location of the loading doors, which backed up onto the arts center’s front plaza; and a design decision allowing ticket holders to walk unencumbered to their seats on the stage.

 “I thought about flipping the relationship between the artists and the audience,” said Robert Van Leer, the center’s senior vice president for artistic planning.
 “We could bring the audience in that way, thereby minimizing the contact between the public and the building itself.”
-In consultation with the Cleveland Clinic and guidelines by the Centers for Disease Control, officials developed dozens of safety protocols, covering everything from reducing capacity in restrooms to sterilizing makeup brushes.
+In consultation with the Cleveland Clinic and guidelines by the Centers for Disease Control and Prevention, officials developed dozens of safety protocols, covering everything from reducing capacity in restrooms to sterilizing makeup brushes.

 The concert itself felt both intimate and grand — like a musicale staged in a living room with 2,364 vacant red seats.
 “Together tonight, I think we’re making history,” said Deborah F. Rutter, the Kennedy Center’s president.
 She welcomed the masked audience, seated on folding chairs arranged singly and in pairs, with a quote from President John F. Kennedy: “ ‘Every accomplishment starts with a decision to try.’
 How appropriate for this occasion.”